R34P3R44/Boris_bikes/README.md

 As a person,
 So that I can return a bike,
-I'd like the docking station to dock my bike
+I'd like to dock my bike.

 ## Diagram: